mmceld2/NLP-Analysis/README.md

 <img src="Images_4_project/download (4).png" align="center"><br>

-This wordloud shows the unique words most associated with the positive tweets, showing words like great, cool, and party.
+This wordcloud shows the unique words most associated with the positive tweets, showing words like great, cool, and party.
 This makes sense that these would be associated with positive tweets.

 <img src="Images_4_project/download (5).png" align="center"><br>